 - Surat Thani: Also a big town with many things to do, a known travel hub with a lot of foreign travellers also connecting with SE Asia by air, train, bus or van.

-- The islands: The popular islands of Koh Samui and Koh Phangan are close enough to see from the beaches of Khanom, and are reached after 45 minutes on a speed boat or about 1.5 hours on a ferry from the Don Sak Ferry Pier, located about 20 minutes from Khanom.
-After 3 hours by speedboat from Don Sak, you can also reach the wonderful island of Koh Tao, where wonderful snorkelling, along with other activities, awaits.
+- The islands: The popular islands of Koh Samui and Koh Phangan are close enough to see from the beaches of Khanom, and are reached after 45 minutes on a speedboat or about 1.5 hours on a ferry from the Don Sak Ferry Pier, located about 20 minutes from Khanom.
+After 3 hours by speedboat from Don Sak, you can also reach the wonderful island of Koh Tao, where wonderful diving, along with other activities, awaits.

 - Chumphon: An off the beaten track destination heading north up the coast with national parks, deserted beaches and jungle.